Walpro/CarND-Traffic-Sign-Classifier/writeup.md

 | Fully connected		|      									|
 |  RELU					|												|
 |Fully connected		|      									|

-####3.
-Describe how you trained your model.
-The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 To train the model, I used an Adam optimizer with a learning rate of  0.001 and 70 epochs.

 I tried different learning rates and epochs values to reach the desired values.
-I have started also with colored images and a depth 3 model and changed to gray scale and depth 1 model after not being able to reach 93%.
+I have started also with colored images and a depth 3 model and changed to gray scale and depth 1 model after not being able to reach 93% validation accuracy.

 My final model results were:
 * validation set accuracy of 93.5%